-Dr. Starks also serves as an Associate Director with the Delaware NASA Space Grant Consortium where he works to increase minority student representation.
+Dr. Starks also serves as an Associate Director with the Delaware NASA Space Grant Consortium where he works to increase Black and Brown participation.
 In 2014, Dr. Starks was awarded the Louis L. Redding Diversity Award from the University of Delaware.
 In 2016, Dr. Starks received the NAACP Civil Rights award from the Lynchburg, Virginia Branch.
 He was also inducted into the 2016 Wofford College Athletics Hall of Fame.

 As CEO of BCS & Associates Consulting Firm,

 Dr. Starks travels around the country, speaking and teaching the truth about implicit bias, cultural competency, and structural inequality.

 Dr. Starks is a skilled facilitator who creates a challenging learning environment that changes lives.
 He offers a wide range of training programs addressing issues of social justice and equity for individuals, organizations and communities.
 Dr. Starks will work with you to develop a session that meets your specific needs.

 Dr. Starks brings expertise in:

 • Equity and cultural competency

 Dr. Starks has published works on the inequities in the bail system, disproportionate minority contact in the criminal justice system, the importance of service in education, the impact of teaching criminal justice courses in prisons, street-life oriented black boys’ attitudes towards education, and the willingness of the public to record police-citizen encounters